leedsjb/aviation-preflight-manager/README.md

 ### Home screen
 Apart from buttons leading to the above screens, users are able to look at a upcoming tasks in order of due date.

+### Firebase Cloud Messaging
+Users will also receive notifications from the application if an item is about to be due.